In the past few years the idea of applying smart business practices to drive social change has been on the rise.

 See an example from Acumen's #OneGreatIdea series of an organization working to transform the cacoa industry in Colombia:

 Watch a Preview

 NOW IT’S YOUR TURN

-If you want to use your unique blend of skills and passions to create meaningful change in your community and the world, sign up for the next cohort of +Acumen Social Entrepreneurship 101 and get started today.
+If you want to use your unique blend of skills and passions to create meaningful change in your community and the world, sign up for the next cohort of Acumen Academy's Social Entrepreneurship 101 and get started today.

 For too long we’ve limited the way we talk about entrepreneurship to the profit-maximizing business sense.
 What’s so exciting about social entrepreneurship is that it allows us to exercise our entrepreneurial capacities for the betterment of humanity. —Leila Janah, Founder of Samasource